aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_state_replica/device_state_replica1/_index.md

 - _Device Shadow_ is the IoT service that de-conflicts, stores, and processes state
 - _Application_ is the remote logic that updates the desired state

-1. The _Device_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then publishes its initial state to the `deviceID/shadow/update` (update) topic.
+1. The _Device_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribes to the `deviceId/shadow/update/delta`, `deviceId/shadow/update/accepted`, and `deviceId/shadow/update/rejected` topics to receive shadow state change updates.
+1. The _Device_ publishes its initial state to the `deviceID/shadow/update` topic.
 This is the topic where current and desired state updates are received.
-1. The _Device Shadow_ writes the device state to a persisten store.
+1. The _AWS IoT Core_ broker writes the device state to the _Device Shadow_ persistent store.
-1. The _Device_ subscribes to the `deviceId/shadow/update/delta` (update delta) topic.
-This is the topic where device state change messages will arrive.
-1. The _Application_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then publishes the desired state to the `deviceID/shadow/update` (update) topic.
+1. The _Application_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribes to the `deviceId/shadow/update/documents`, `deviceId/shadow/update/accepted`, and `deviceId/shadow/update/rejected` topics to receive shadow state change updates.
+1. The _Application_ publishes the desired state to the `deviceID/shadow/update` topic.
+1. The _AWS IoT Core_ broker  updates the _Device Shadow_ persistent state.
-1. The _Device Shadow_ publishes the delta state message to the `deviceId/shadow/update/delta` (update delta) topic, and the Message Broker sends the message to the device.
+1. The _AWS IoT Core_ broker publishes an acknowledgment message to the `deviceId/shadow/update/accepted` topic, delta state message to the `deviceId/shadow/update/delta` topic, and document message to the `deviceId/shadow/update/documents` topic.
-1. The _Device_ receives the delta message and performs the desired state changes.
-1. The _Device_ publishes to the `deviceId/shadow/update` (update) topic an acknowledgment message reflecting the new state.
+1. The _Device_ receives the delta message, performs the desired state changes, and publishes to the `deviceId/shadow/update` topic an acknowledgment message reflecting the new state.
+1. The _AWS IoT Core_ broker  updates the _Device Shadow_ persistent state.
-1. The _Device Shadow_ publishes an acknowledgment message to the `deviceId/shadow/update/accepted` (update accepted) topic.
+1. The _AWS IoT Core_ broker publishes an acknowledgment message to the `deviceId/shadow/update/accepted` topic and document message to the `deviceId/shadow/update/documents` topic.
-1. The _Application_ can now request the updated state from the _Device Shadow_.
 {{% center %}}

 ```plantuml